 In His Care

-Each year, from around mid-November to Christmas Eve, we attempt to raise $10,000 to pay for winter wear to provide our city's homeless with some comfort and warmth.
-This year's campaign began on Sunday, November 10.
+Each year, from around mid-November, we attempt to raise $10,000 to pay for winter wear to provide our city's homeless with some comfort and warmth.

-We will be putting together winter survival kits and have partnered with Salvation Army, Ottawa Innercity Ministries and Shepherds of Good Hope, to distribute them.
+We put together winter survival kits and partnered with Salvation Army, Ottawa Innercity Ministries and Shepherds of Good Hope, to distribute them.
 We also have our very own extreme weather outreach team on the streets, reaching out in person, listening to their histories, ministering to their needs, and giving out winter necessities.

 "Give your gifts in secret and your Father, who knows